 Read More: A New Found Passion: Wildlife Tracking and Identification

 After all that digging, game playing, and track identifying, you’re going to be hungry.

-Pack along real maple syrup and ice cream cones or paper snow cone holders.
+You can pack real maple syrup, ice cream cones, or paper snow cone holders.
 Fill the cone with clean, edible snow, and drizzle maple syrup on top.
 Easy and delicious.

 What other recommendations do you have to change how you’re using your snowshoes and make snowshoeing extra fun?
 Please share your thoughts with us in the comments below.